This project was created for CareerFoundry’s UX Design Fundamentals course in April, 2020.

 Watch the presentation here, or keep scrolling for a detailed look at each step of the process.

-In order to better understand the existing market for flashcard apps, as well as their strengths and weaknesses, I conducted a competitive analysis of similar products.
+In order to better understand the existing market for flashcard apps, as well as their strengths and weaknesses, I conducted a competitive analysis of three similar products.

 Interviewing potential users of the app (adult students) gave me better insight into their needs, and how the app might be used.